You are here

 Termination

-If Seattle Housing Authority decides to terminate the contract with a tenant or landlord, both will be notified.
+If SHA decides to terminate the contract with a tenant or landlord, both will be notified.
 In most cases, tenant may request an informal hearing to dispute a termination decision.